-Although symptoms can vary from person to person, the most common symptoms are redness, burning, and stinging of the skin.
+Although symptoms can vary from person to person, the are redness, burning, and stinging of the skin.
 These symptoms can start while you’re still using topical steroids, or they may appear days or weeks after you stop taking them.

 Although the rash will first show up in the area where you used the steroid, it can spread to other parts of your body.

 If you’re currently using a topical steroid

 Symptoms that can appear while you’re using topical steroids include:

 - redness in areas where you are — and aren’t — applying the drug

 - intense itching, burning, and stinging

 - an eczemalike rash